tpolecat/tut/README.md

 ### Particulars

 - Each tutorial is an independent REPL session, and the code examples run from top to bottom.
 - Code in `tut` sheds will be interpreted.
 Anything in your dependencies will be available.
-Interpreted code runs with the same classpath as `(Compile, doc)` with the addition of tut and its dependencies (scalaz 7.1 for now).
+Interpreted code runs with the same classpath as `(Compile, doc)` with the addition of the **tut** runtime.
 - Blank lines in sheds are ignored.
 Multi-line definitions work, but `:paste` style definitions (for mutual recursion for example) don't work [yet].
 - ANSI escapes in REPL output are filtered out.